bryceandpeas/tumbly/README.md

 Download the repo.

 ## Usage

-Swap out 'APP KEY HERE' and 'APP SECRET HERE' for your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2):
+Swap out 'APP KEY HERE' and 'APP SECRET HERE' for your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2) in ```scrape.py```:

     authorization = tumblpy.Tumblpy(app_key = 'APP KEY HERE',
 					    	app_secret = 'APP SECRET HERE')

 Run the script with your arguments:

-    python tumbly.py 1 2 3
+    python tumbly.py -u -n -o

+    usage: tumbly.py [-h] -u USERNAME -n NUMBER [-o START]

+        arguments:
+            -h, --help   show this help message and exit

+            -u USERNAME, --username USERNAME
+                         The username of the tumblr user whos tumblr you wish to scrape.

+            -n NUMBER,   --number NUMBER
+                         The number of images to scrape.

+            -o START,    --start START
+                         Post number to start from (offset).

-- Required 1: The tumblr username e.g. 'twitterthecomic' from 'twitterthecomic.tumblr.com'.
+- Required -u: ```The tumblr username e.g. 'twitterthecomic' from 'twitterthecomic.tumblr.com'.```
-- Required 2: The number of images to download.
+- Required -n: ```The number of images to download.```
-- Optional 3: Offset (what number post to scrape from), the default is 0.
+- Optional -o: ```Offset (what number post to scrape from), the default is 0.```

 For example:

-    python tumbly.py twitterthecomic 10
+    python tumbly.py -u twitterthecomic -n 10

 A databse will be created in the working directory alongside a folder to contain the downloaded images.